Kuadrant/multicluster-gateway-controller/docs/dns-policy.md

 - `Kind` is kind of the target resource.
 Only valid options are `Gateway`.
 - `Name` is the name of the target resource.
 - `Namespace` is the namespace of the referent.
 Currently only local objects can be referred so value is ignored.

+### Health Check
+The health check section is optional, the following fields are available:

+`allowInsecureCertificates`: Added for development environments, allows health probes to not fail when finding an invalid (e.g. self-signed) certificate.
+`additionalHeadersRef`: A reference to a secret which contains additional headers such as an authentication token `endpoint`: The path to specify for these health checks, e.g. `/healthz` `expectedResponses`: Defaults to 200 or 201, this allows other responses to be considered valid `failureThreshold`: How many consecutive fails are required to consider this endpoint unhealthy `port`: The port to connect to
+`protocol`: The protocol to use for this connection

 ## DNSRecord Resources